 - 1/4 cup fresh chopped parsley or basil

 - Lay out the pieces on the cutting board and cover them with plastic wrap.
-Lightly pound the chicken to make it all uniformly flat.
+Lightly pound them to make them all uniformly flat.

 - Sprinkle the chicken with the kosher salt and black pepper.
-Set the chicken aside while you prep the rest of the ingredients.
+Set it aside while you prep the rest of the ingredients.

 - Once you are ready to cook, heat a large skillet over medium high heat.
 When the pan is hot, add 2 tablespoons of olive oil and then the chicken pieces.

 - Cook the chicken for 2-3 minutes on the first side and then 2-3 minutes on the second side, or until browned on both sides and cooked through.
-Remove the chicken to a bowl.
+Remove to a bowl.

 - Slice the chicken against the grain into bite sized pieces.